cmoscofian/meliponto/readme.md

 ```

 # **TO-DO's**:
+[x] ~~Create a functionality to retrieve punches~~
+[ ] Create gard command to allow punch on-gard specifically
+[ ] Delete a punch by ID
-1. Create a functionality to retrieve punches and iteractivelly asks if should delete old punch or skip punching the new or keeping both
+[ ] Iteractivelly asks if should delete old punch or skip punching the new or keeping both
-1. Create gard command to allow punch on-gard specifically
-1. Delete a punch by ID
-1. Allow to pass a path to config file as a flag (flexible)
+[ ] Allow to pass a path to config file as a flag (flexible)
-1. Approve a closed month
+[ ] Approve a closed month
-1. Create week command to allow punch a full-week at once
+[ ] Create week command to allow punch a full-week at once
-1. Create month command to allow punch a full-month at once
+[ ] Create month command to allow punch a full-month at once